Breaking ground, Mosaic 51 is the #1 agriculture camera system for agriculture inspection

 - Detect crop temperature data: with the use of infrared cameras, it is possible to detect the temperature of crops to determine those which are water deficient

-Benefits of data gathered from remote sensing systems in agriculture
+Benefits of data gathered from advanced agriculture camera systems

 The data collected with UAVs and near-ground remote sensing systems have accomplished a great deal, helping to advance agriculture as we know it.
 Farmers today are better prepared and knowledgeable about the conditions of their livestock and crops, allowing them to make better informed decisions when deciding where to send their cows to graze, where to water and how much water to give to a particular parcel of land, and which field is in danger of being attacked by a swarm of pests.